Maine "Burnside" Eagle Plate - Rare Non-Excavated - Stamped "97"

 • "Excavated Artifacts from Battlefields and Campsites of The Civil War" by Stanley S. Phillips on page 7, item 6.

-See above page in additional images.
+See above pages in additional images.

 Comments: Maine "Burnside" eagle plates are the smallest size of eagle plates.
 While excavated examples of this size are very difficult to recover, non-excavated examples are rarely encountered.
 I am unsure of the significance of the number "97" stamped in the rear.
 The limited research I have done indicates the existence of the 97th United States Colored Infantry Regiment that served in the Union Army during the American Civil War and fought in the Western Theater of the American Civil War in the Department of the Gulf.
 However, I am unable to find any concrete connection between Maine troops and that regiment, perhaps you can with more in-depth research.
 The detail found on this example is excellent and finding another one of this quality may prove to be quite difficult.
 It is believed that the name "Burnside" was given to plates of this size by the early relic hunters during the 1950s who found quantities in the Wilderness where General Ambrose Burnside led his 9th Corps into an ambush in May of 1864.
 This eagle plate will be an excellent addition to any excavated Civil War plate or general relic collection.